srcspider/nightdragon/README.md

 The template repo only contains the mj/template branch; we recomend keeping a clean copy in your project so you may pull updates from it and merge into your own main branches (ie. master, etc).
-You should add another remote named origin to your repo and use mjolnir only for pull changes (github's repo creation process provides the commands).
+You should add another remote named origin to your repo and use mjolnir only for pulling template changes.
+Github's repo creation process provides the commands.

 Note the use of the https version.
 When on a server this variant is the most convenient to use.